Bagan • Mayanmar

 For lovers of the beauty of Bagan, each structure has its own distinct personality.
 Just as what the French architect Pierre Pichard who inventoried the 2,834 structures in 8 thick volumes in 1996 described the whole menagerie, “a balance between uniformity and diversity”, is achieved.
 Bagan architects mixed and matched prominent and subtle features but toed the line while nature enhanced it in over 1000 years of construction, depreciation, and renovation.

-Although it’s not as bad as Ankor Wat (yet), the place is pretty crowded and popular with tour groups.
-To avoid it a bit it’s advisable to visit between 6-8 AM (you’ll have most places to yourself, expect the ones which are also popular around sunset) or between 13-15 PM (when most tour groups will have their lunch).
+Although it’s not as bad as Angkor Wat (yet), the place is pretty crowded and popular with tour groups.
+To avoid it a bit it’s advisable to visit between 6-8 AM (you’ll have most places to yourself, except the ones which are also popular around sunset) or between 13-15 PM (when most tour groups will have their lunch).
 Around sunset (17-18 PM) most places will be free of tour groups, expect the popular sunset watching temples.
 Those places will be deserted between 15-16 PM, which is an excellent time to visit.

 The best footwear to go about in this site is a pair of plastic slippers, flip-flops or crocs.
-It is easy to slip on and take off as one hops from one temple to another.
+It is easy to slip on and take off as one hop from one temple to another.

 If you are using a bike for your personal tour, when you leave it by the gate, it is 100% assured that your bike will still be there when you get back.
 Bagan is a family-village setting and anyone who does harm to anybody will surely be known and humiliated, if not prosecuted.
 Being Asians, Myanmar people value face-saving as important.